 Image by IPGGutenbergUKLtd Getty Images

 Don't miss the Ninomaru Grove, a woodland area that is one of the prettiest parts of the garden, with a pond and the elegant teahouse, Suwa-no-chaya.
-The large lawn is where the castle's Honmaru (main keep) was once located.
+The large lawn is where the Honmaru, the castle's central compound, was once located.

 Just inside the gate you may want to drop by the Museum of Imperial Collections, which mounts small exhibits of the 9500-plus artworks owned by the imperial family.